AdamGleave/HermesCache/README.txt

 Hermes is a Python caching library.
 The requirements it was designed to fulfill:

-  * Tag-based cache invalidation,
+  * Tag-based cache invalidation
-  * Dogpile effect prevention,
+  * Dogpile effect prevention
-  * Straightforward design,
+  * Straightforward design
-  * Simple, at the same time, flexible decorator as end-user API,
+  * Simple, at the same time, flexible decorator as end-user API
-  * Interface for implementing multiple backends.
+  * Interface for implementing multiple backends

 Implemented backends: ``dict``, ``memcached``, ``redis``.